awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-object-detection.md

 + The number of workers specified in `NumberOfHumanWorkersPerDataObject` must be `1`\.
 + Automated data labeling is not supported for 3D point cloud labeling jobs\.
 You should not specify values for parameters in `[LabelingJobAlgorithmsConfig](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html#sagemaker-CreateLabelingJob-request-LabelingJobAlgorithmsConfig)`\.
 + 3D point cloud object detection labeling jobs can take multiple hours to complete\.
 You can specify a longer time limit for these labeling jobs in `TaskTimeLimitInSeconds` \(up to 7 days, or 604,800 seconds\)\.
-**Important**
-If you set your task time limit to be greater than 8 hours, you must set `MaxSessionDuration` for your IAM execution role to at least 8 hours\.
-To see how to update this value for your IAM role, see [Modifying a Role ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html) in the IAM User Guide, choose your preferred method to modify the role, and then follow the steps in [Modifying a Role Maximum Session Duration](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-managingrole-editing-console.html#roles-modify_max-session-duration)\.

 ## Create a 3D Point Cloud Object Detection Adjustment or Verification Labeling Job<a name="sms-point-cloud-object-detection-adjustment-verification"></a>